 However, giving your dog a bath from time to time is essential to help his coat stay clean and shining, his skin healthy, and to stop him from smelling less than fragrant!

 Read on to learn how to bathe your dog with the minimum of fuss.
-I aim to answer your most frequently asked questions about bathing your dog such as:
+I aim to answer your most frequently asked questions about bathing a dog such as:

 And then, I put it all together into an easy check-list on how to bathe your dog.